YashBansal1/Angular-The_Complete_Guide/Notes.md

 Angular is a Javascript Framework which allows us to create reactive single page application.
 Although we seem to visit different pages but it is a single page, with one html file and bunch of javascript code, every change is rendered in browser.
+It helps with building interactive, modern web user interface.
+Angular is also a collection of tools and features like CLI, Debugging tools, IDE plugins.
+Framework like Angular simplify the process of building complex, interactive web user interfaces.

+Angular bring these four main things to the table-

+1. We can write declarative code instead of the imperative code.
+In imperative code we write step-by-step instructions that tell the browser what to do.
+In declarative code be define the target states, so in the some markup that are unlocked by angular that will not work with just vanilla javascript.
+And then we write the logic when these state got activated and deactivated when a event occurs, and then its Angular job to update the visible user interface.
+2. Separation of concern via component.
+These are custom html elements.
+We can break up complex applications into simple building blocks, split up responsibilities and concerns, build a component once and reuse it as much as we want.
+Overall better development process.
+Modular application.
+3. Embraces some object oriented programming features.
+4. Typescript

 Because it gives the user very reactive user experience.
 Javascript is much faster than to reach out server for every change.
 And if we need data from the server we simply load the data in background, so the user get the same experience.
 In this, Javascript, DOM changes, whatever displayed on the page (HTML code) during runtime.
 That's why we never see the refresh icon.